Sharbat Gula, the face of the Afghanistan tragedy

 First appearance in 1985

-The Afghan Girl made her first appearance on print media on the June 1985 edition of the National Geographic magazine.
-This picture remains relevant today as it were those many years ago.
-In her eyes, one can see the suffering of children during war and to a larger extent, the negative side of conflict.
+The Afghan Girl made her first appearance on print media in the June 1985 edition of the National Geographic magazine.
+This picture remains relevant today as it was those many years ago.
+In her eyes, one can see the suffering of children during war and, to a larger extent, the negative side of conflict.
 How did she find herself on the cover of such an established publication?

 The story behind the photo

 At the Nasir Bagh camp1, where a girls’ school had been set up, McCurry came across a class of 15 girls.
 Among them, one stood out for her startling green eyes – his camera snapped.
 Her look can only be described as haunted, penetrating and intense.

 When McCurry took Sharbat Gula’s photo, she covered her face with her hands.
-Her teacher to reveal her face so that the world would see it and know her story.
+Her teacher told her to reveal her face so that the world would see it and know her story.

 Video: Finding the Afghan Girl